sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 A private method invoked by a public method can leave the object with the class invariant being false.
 However, the public method that invoked the private method should then fix this and end with the class invariant again being true.

-This is all formalized by Bertrand Meyer as: _"The class variant indicates that a proposition P can be a class invariant if it holds after construction, and before and after any call to a public method assuming that the public methods are called with their preconditions being true."_
+This is all formalised by Bertrand Meyer as: _"The class variant indicates that a proposition P can be a class invariant if it holds after construction, and before and after any call to a public method assuming that the public methods are called with their preconditions being true."_

 Of course, we want to know how to implement these class invariants.
 To implement simple class invariant in Java, we can use the Boolean method that checks if the representation is okay.